What is downsizing?

 There are lots of advantages to downsizing your home.
 Firstly, if you’ve been in your current home a while, it’s likely to have increased in value, and you may be near to paying off your mortgage, if not having paid it off completely.

 Buying a smaller, cheaper property will give you a lot of equity left over, to use for whatever you wish.
-It also means you can buy your new home as a cash buyer, giving you more options, a quicker chain and give you the ability to live mortgage free.
+It also means you can buy your new home as a cash buyer, giving you more options, a quicker chain and the ability to live mortgage free.

 Downsizing to a smaller home means less upkeep, lower bills and more time to do the things you love.
 It’s an exercise in saving both money and time.